 Attendees

-Join us for RISE on Thursday, April 13 from 1:30 PM – 4:30 PM ET in Matthews Arena — and live in our virtual gallery now!
+Join us for RISE on April 8-10, 2026 on Northeastern’s Boston Campus – and in our virtual gallery!

 RISE is the showcase for research and creative projects being undertaken by everyone at Northeastern: learners from every year of study, every major, every campus!
-This year over 600 undergraduate and graduate students will share work on a wide-array of topics, ranging from maternal mortality in the United States to detecting life on Mars to axolotl limb regeneration and more….
+Hundreds of Northeastern’s talented and ambitious undergraduate and graduate students will share work on a wide-array of topics, ranging from maternal mortality in the United States to detecting life on Mars to axolotl limb regeneration and more…

-For safety reasons, the following items are not permitted inside Matthews Arena:
+For safety reasons, the following items are not permitted inside Cabot Cage:

 - Any outside food or beverages